SkyKOG/myExpenses/README.md

-An app to track your money & bills, manage budgets and track loans.
+An app to manage your expenses, remember loans and handle bills.